THE XENITE MEMORIAL - UPDATED: DECEMBER 02, 2020

 Xenite Memorial | Remembering Kevin Smith | Contact MaryD

-Welcome to this section of AUSXIP that was once part of the NutBread Brigade Website Xenite Tribute Page.
-Becky Calvert, a true warrior in every sense of the word, created this site and in tribute to her and the other Xenites we have lost who have passed away, this section of the NutBread Brigade website will be part of AUSXIP forever - We mourn their passing and we celebrate their life the best way possible...by remembering them.
+The Xenite Memorial is the section of AUSXIP that was once part of the NutBread Brigade Website Xenite Tribute Page.
+Becky Calvert, a true warrior in every sense of the word, created this page and in tribute to her and the other Xenites we have lost who have passed away, this section of the NutBread Brigade website will be part of AUSXIP forever - We mourn their passing and we celebrate their life the best way possible...by remembering them.

 We are a community, we are a large family and Becky said it best when she said "One of the most important things we have and seldom acknowledge sincerely are our friends and family.
 And many times our friends are our family.
 If I can do nothing else in my life, I hope that I can help remind you and myself as well, how important these relationships can be.
 Acknowledge the people around you... "

 This is dedicated to Becky Calvert and all the other fans we have lost.
 Rest in peace Becky, your legacy lives on.

 Becky wrote this when she created the Xenite Tribute Page:

 This place was created around a need to have a safe place to show our feelings, our serious sides.
 I have very mixed emotions about this area of the site.
 I am glad to pioneer this page but the reason it was done now is due to a terrible tragedy.
 On June 4, 1999, the world lost the sweet voice of another Xenite, Evie Lamberth.
 I would, therefore like to dedicate this page to her, her soulmate, and all the others she left behind.
 Gods willing, this page will not have to be dedicated to others, but if this is to be we will honor their memories also.